-Pexels on Pixabay I ask this question in this post's title because I know for some people their illness struck at a relatively young age, or there were always hints of what was to come even if the full-blown illness didn't hit until later.
-It wasn't like that for me.
-My first episode of depression… Continue reading Were You Always Depressed or Anxious?
+I ask about always being depressed or anxious because I know, for some people, their illness struck at a relatively young age, or there were always hints of what was to come even if the full-blown illness didn't hit until later.
+A life before depression It wasn't like that for me.
+My first episode of… Continue reading Were You Always Depressed or Anxious?

-I've written about this a few times before, but the language people use when it comes to mental health is so important that I could probably talk about it ad nauseam.
-A lot of words get tossed around to describe who we are and what we experience, and in this post I'll consider some of… Continue reading What’s in a Name?
+The language people use when it comes to mental health matter.
+A lot of words ae tossed around to describe who we are and what we experience, and in this post I'll consider some of the issues around labelling and mental illness and whether certain words are helpful or harmful.
+Role identities We all have… Continue reading What’s in a Name?
 Labelling and Mental Illness